 Freckles are usually in multiples and found randomly all over the body, usually on upper-body skin areas like the arms, cheeks, nose and upper shoulders.
 They are most especially profound after exposure to sunlight.
 Freckles appear on people of fair complexion, especially children, with freckles showing up as young as one or two years old.

-They tend to darken and become more vivid during summer months as people tend to have more sun exposure than during winter months.
+They tend to darken and become more vivid during summer months when people tend typically more sun exposure than during winter months.
 An increase in melanin, dark pigment, is the cause of Freckles, not an increase in the amount of pigment-producing cells, medically known as melanocytes.

 Freckles are categorized in two basic types.
-There are the simple Freckles which are usually round and about the size of a common construction nail head.
-Then there are sunburn Freckles that are usually on the upper back and shoulders where you get the most sun exposure and are more prone to sunburn.
+There are the simple freckles which are usually round and about the size of a common construction nail head.
+Then there are sunburn freckles that are generally on the upper back and shoulders, where you get the most sun exposure and are more prone to sunburn.
 They tend to be darker and have irregular, jagged shapes and are larger than the eraser on a pencil.
-Sunburn freckles are usually

 The medical term for freckles is Ephelides and comes from Greek origin.
-This term refers to flat spots that are tan, slightly reddish, or light brown and typically appear during the sunny months.
-They are most often found on people with light complexions, and in some families, they are often hereditary, especially for people with green eyes and reddish hair.
+This term refers to flat spots that are tan, slightly reddish or light brown and that typically appear during the sunny months.
+They are most often found on people with fair complexions, and in some families, they are often hereditary, especially for people with green eyes and reddish hair.

-For people who feel they have an overwhelming amount of freckles and are concerned that they are not appealing, there are medical option available that may help you.
+For people who feel they have an overwhelming amount of freckles and are concerned that they are not appealing, there are medical options available that may help you.
 There is a laser treatment where Dr. Adam Basner will numb the area with a local anesthetic around the area of freckles you want gone.
 With a thin laser, the top layer(s) of your skin are removed.
-Most patients heal within one to two weeks, however each patient is different in healing time and how long the results will last.
+Most patients heal within one to two weeks.
+However, each patient is different in healing time and how long the results will last.

 The best way to avoid getting freckled is to avoid too much sun exposure.
-The use of sun screen is the best way to suppress freckles from appearing as well as protecting yourself from skin cancer.
-Give us a call today at The Plastic Surgery Center of Maryland and make an appointment for your consultation with Dr. Adam Basner.
-Summer is around the corner, get the smooth color for your skin now!
+The use of sunscreen is the best way to suppress freckles from appearing as well as protect yourself from skin cancer.